spesmilo/electrum/contrib/secp_HOWTO.md

 ### If you are running from the "srcdist" (.tar.gz) but the provided .so file doesn't work...

-Chances are you either are on an exotic architecture (such as 32 bit intel, non x86_64, etc) or are on a non-Linux unix such as BSD, HURD, etc.  Don't despair!
+Chances are you either are on an exotic architecture (such as 32 bit Intel, non-x86_64, etc) or are on a non-Linux Unix such as BSD, HURD, etc.  Don't despair!
 You can still get this working provided the below preconditions are met:

 - You must be on a "Unix-like" OS that can execute Bash scripts and/or run `configure` scripts successfully.
 Windows using MSYS should work fine (but admitedly is untested by us).
 - You must have a C compiler, automake, & libtool installed.